jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 term, really grossly, to just mean "hiding stuff".
 That is not what abstraction is, and that is not going to help you in this space.

-There are two -- you know, I cannot totally explain how this is done.
-It is really the job of designing, but one approach you can take is just to do who, what, when, where, why, and how.
-If you just go through those things, and sort of look at everything you are deciding to do and say, "What is the who aspect of this?
+I cannot totally explain how this is done.
+It is really the job of designing, but one approach you can take is just to do: who, what, when, where, why, and how?
+If you just go through those things, and look at everything you are deciding to do and say, "What is the who aspect of this?
 What is the what aspect of it?"
 This can help you take stuff apart.

-The other thing is to maintain this approach that says, "I do not know; I do not want to know."
+The other thing is to maintain this approach that says, "I don't know;
+I don't want to know."
 I once said that so often during a C++ course I was teaching that one of the students made me a shirt.
 It was a Booch diagram, because we did not have whatever it is now, the unified one.
 And every line just said that.
 That is what you want to do.
 You really just do not want to know.

 [Time 0:50:39]